cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          sets the program name to be stored in the compiled code --program-version program_version
-                         sets the program version to be stored in the compiled code --encode-zero-characters [{true,false}]
+                         sets the program version to be stored in the compiled code --use-unicode-escapes {true,false}
+                         encode all unprintable characters using unicode escapes  (has  no effects for target lower than 8.2)
+  --encode-zero-characters [{true,false}]
                          allow encoding zero characters into mlog string  literals (WARNING: the resulting code can't be edited as a text or copied/pasted to/from the clipboard!)